infinum/phrasing/README.md

 ```
   Where @post is a object with a title attribute.

-8. Whitelist your attributes! (this is only if you are using tbe model_phrase helper).
+## Security

+Since Phrasing can be used to update any attribute in any table (using the model_phrase method), special care must be taken into consideration from a security standpoint.

+By default, Phrasing doesn't allow updating of any attribute apart from <<t>PhrasingPhrase.value</tt>.
+To be able to work with other attributes, you need to whitelist them.

-  In the generated <tt>config/initializers/phrasing.rb</tt> file you can whitelist your model attributes like this:
+In the <tt>config/initializers/phrasing.rb</tt> file you can whitelist your model attributes like this:

 ```ruby
   Phrasing.white_list = ["Project.description", "Project.name"]
 ```

 or you can whitelist all of them (not recommended) with:

 ```ruby
   Phrasing.allow_update_on_all_models_and_attributes = true
 ```
   Note: <tt>PhrasingPhrase.value</tt> is always whitelisted.

+## Authors

+Copyright (c) 2013, Infinum

+Phrasing relies heavily (or is built) on two other gems: Copycat and Bootstrap-editable-rails.
+So thank you to the authors and all the contributors!